JiyaBera/summer-internship2025_D23IT163/README.md

 → Reviewed the overall structure and working functionality of the Bitsy app to understand its flow and component organization.

+Work Update (13/06/25)

+-> Reviewed and understood the overall structure and flow of the BitsyApp project.

+-> Began implementation of a new component: Category Management.

+-> Analyzed integration points and prepared the base structure for the new module.

 ---

 ## 🌐 Current Project